Saren-Arterius/wtako-aur-audit/README.md

 # wtako-aur-audit

 AUR package security auditing for yay, powered by the [aur-audit.wtako.net](https://aur-audit.wtako.net) API.

-See a frontend at https://wtako.net/services/aur-audit
+See the frontend at https://wtako.net/services/aur-audit

 ## Features